barryclark/jekyll-now/_posts/2018-3-3-Trap-Generator-1.md

 *Versace, Versace Versace, Versace Versace/
 Versace, Versace Versace, Versace Versace/
-Versace, Versace, Medusa head on me like I'm 'Luminati/ I know that you like it, Versace, my neck and my wrist is so sloppy/ Versace, Versace, I love it, Versace the top of my Audi/ My plug is John Gotti, he give me the ducks, I know that they're mighty*
+Versace, Versace, Medusa head on me like I'm 'Luminati*

 So I sought out to see: if trap music is *really* so easy to produce, could a computer write convincing trap lyrics?